If a patient has complaints that are not readily verified, there are three choices:

 c.
 Assume that more or repeated diagnostic studies should be ordered

-The concept of diagnosis-by-exclusion is when we fail to consider the patient_s role in the complaints and look exclusively for physical causation.
+The concept of diagnosis-by-exclusion is when we fail to consider the patient’s role in the complaints and look exclusively for physical causation.
 We do not look at the psychosocial variables until we have excluded every possible, even obscure, physical causes regardless of how improbable.
+We do not look at self medicating.

 Once the pattern of diagnosis-by-exclusion has become the problem solving approach of an individual or a company, it is quite difficult to change, and a great deal of time and nonproductive expense is lost.